English Teaching Staff

 Key Stage 3

 In Years 7 and 8, the delivery of the English curriculum is taught through a different genre per term.
-For example, Year 7 will spend the Autumn term focusing on the fantasy genre and Year 8 the gothic genre.
+For example, Year 7 will spend the Autumn term focusing on the ‘Love and Relationships’ genre and Year 8 will study the gothic genre.
 Through these genres they will develop both their reading and writing skills.
 They will explore a variety of fictions texts, Shakespeare and poetry and will be introduced to the skills needed for GCSE study.

 Key Stage 4